Massive quantum systems as interfaces of quantum mechanics and gravity: Consolidating quantum mechanics and gravity

 \subsubsection{Perturbative quantum gravity}

-In the preceding sections, we have assumed that gravity is a background gravitational field obtained by solving Einstein equations with classical sources (for example the background gravitational field created by the Earth).
-Such analysis does however not take into account that the quantum matter (i.e., the quantum system in the laboratory) can also be a source of gravity.
-This effect is known as \textit{gravitational backreaction}, and is one of the many challenging problems that a fully-fledged quantum theory of gravity should address.
-The backreaction from a quantum system could be naively included into Einstein's field equations with both the spacetime metric and the stress-energy tensors promoted to quantum operators.
-However, when we try to perturbatively quantize gravity we are faced with the problem of an infinite number of free parameters coming from the high-energy regime that need to be fixed using experimental data, i.e., we get a theory which is non-renormalizable and thus does not have predictive power.
+In the preceding sections, we have assumed that gravity is a background gravitational field obtained by solving Einstein's equations with classical sources (for example, the background gravitational field created by the Earth).
+Such analysis does, however, not take into account that the quantum matter (i.e., the quantum system in the laboratory) can also be a source of gravity.
+This effect is known as \textit{gravitational backreaction} and is one of the many challenging problems that a fully-fledged quantum theory of gravity should address.
+The backreaction from a quantum system could be naively included in Einstein field equations with both the spacetime metric and the stress-energy tensors promoted to quantum operators.
+However, when we try to perturbatively quantize gravity, we are faced with the problem of an infinite number of free parameters coming from the high-energy regime that need to be fixed using experimental data, i.e., we get a theory that is non-renormalizable and thus does not have predictive power.
 The full quantization of gravity is an open problem~\cite{weinberg1980ultraviolet,niedermaier2007asymptotic,reuter2007Functional,shomer2007pedagogical}.

 Instead, we here limit the discussion of the gravitational backreaction to the perturbative regime of gravity at low energies.
-In this regime general relativity can be quantized following analogous steps as with any other field theory~\cite{gupta1952quantization1,gupta1952quantization2}.
-Specifically, quantum general relativity can be treated as an effective field theory (EFT) at low energies which allows to make predictions without the full knowledge of the theory at high energies~\cite{donoghue2022quantum}.
+In this regime, general relativity can be quantized by following analogous steps, as with any other field theory.
+This was done in the seminal paper~\cite{gupta1952quantizationA} using the Gupta–Bleuler formalism~\cite{Gupta1950Theory,Bleuler1950Eine} applied to the approximate linear form of Einstein’s gravitational field and later generalized beyond the linear case~\cite{gupta1952quantizationB}.
+Quantum general relativity can be treated as an effective field theory (EFT) at low energies using the covariant Feynman path integral approach, which allows making predictions without the full knowledge of the theory at high energies~\cite{donoghue1994general}.
 Within this framework, we first expand the metric $g_{\mu \nu}$ as

-where $\eta_{\mu \nu}$ is the Minkowski spacetime metric (or in general some other background gravitational field $\bar{g}_{\mu \nu}$), and $h_{\mu \nu}$ contains the fluctuations of the metric which we quantize.
+where $\eta_{\mu \nu}$ is the Minkowski spacetime metric (or, in general, some other background gravitational field $\bar{g}_{\mu \nu}$), and $\hat h_{\mu \nu}$ contains the fluctuations of the metric which we quantize.
 Specifically, we can then obtain the graviton propagator:

 where $k^\mu$ is the four momenta ($k^2=k_\mu k^\mu$), and the projection operator is given by (in the harmonic gauge)

 The interaction Lagrangian is given by: